 9. Buy Quality Art Supplies

 I must make a brief mention of art materials.
 I know a poor craftsman blames his tools but why would you choose the cheapest crap on the market when the best is so affordable?

 You really must not skimp on art materials.
 It’s a false economy:

-- Buy quality drawing paper by a recognized brand.
+- Buy quality drawing paper from a recognized brand.

 - Buy quality drawing pencils also from a known brand

 - Buy an easel that is sturdy and rigid.
-(French Box Easel – affiliate)
+(French Box Easel)

 When you choose a pencil brand, stick to it.
 Get to know the grades so you know instinctively which pencil to use.
 DON’T MIX AND MATCH brands unless you really know what you are doing.
 The grading system is not universal. each brand differs.
 An HB in one brand is not the same in another.